SubashriR-DS/Power-BI/1. Discover What’s Driving Your Chocolate Sales/README.md

 ## Which chocolates sell the most, in which places, and why?
 We started with a large dataset containing sales records of products like Bubblegum Blitz and 50% Dark Bites.
 The data included details from different countries, salespeople, and dates.
 Our goal was to find hidden patterns in all this information.

+# Features / Highlights
+##  Business Problem
+Sales managers lack a unified view of product performance, regional trends, and salesperson contributions.
+It's also difficult to track delivery consistency and product popularity at a glance.
+## Goal of the Dashboard
+To provide a centralized and user-friendly dashboard that:
+Tracks chocolate sales volume and revenue across countries and time.
+Identifies top and underperforming products and salespersons.
+## Walkthrough of Key Visuals
+ - we built an easy-to-use Power BI dashboard that turns raw data into useful insights.
+ - **Line charts** showed how sales go up and down during certain times of the year, like during holidays.
+ - **Bar  and donut charts** helped us see which chocolates are most popular and which countries bring in the most money.
+ - **Tables** highlighted which salespeople sold the most, so we could recognize top performers or support others.
+ - **KPI cards** gave a quick view of the total money made and the number of boxes sold.
+ - **A calendar filter (slicer)** let users explore the data by year, quarter, month, or week.

 # Tech Stack
 The dashboard was built using the following tools and technologies: